Welcome to today's edition of the Rush 24-7 podcast.

 Never losing faith.

-We worked to redeem the promise of America.
+We worked to redeem the promise of America that all men and women are created equal.

 No, you have cracked it, but you have not broken it.

-I wonder when she loses next if she'll go back to the kitchen.
+I wonder when she loses next, if she'll go back to the kitchen.

 Did you see the Washington Post story about their big bash last night?

-But this bash is all you got people from the unions and feminists and so forth talking about how we've got to bridge the gap between the rich and the poor in this country.
+But this bash is all you've got people from the unions and feminists and so forth talking about how we've got to bridge the gap between the rich and the poor in this country.

 It's just hilarious.

-Um they're they're just as elitist and they're big-time ritzy partiers as anybody else is.
+They're just as elitist and they're big-time ritzy partiers as anybody else is.

 All right.

-Um here is Pelosi paying lip service to Cindy Sheehan.
+Here is Pelosi paying lip service to Cindy Sheehan.

 The election of 2006 was a call to change, not merely to change the control of Congress, but for a new direction for our country.